Whimsy Stick

 A Malinois used with an unstructured flirt pole (no wait cue, no drop-it, sessions ending mid-drive) becomes significantly more difficult to manage, not easier.
 The drive gets practiced without the impulse control overlay and you end up with a more aroused, less controllable dog.
 Structure is not optional with this breed.
 Every rep needs a wait before the release and a drop-it before re-engagement.

-The Session Structure for German Shepherds and Malinois
+The Session Structure for These Breeds

 1